+Formatted: Indent: Left: 0.5", Hanging: 0.19"

+Formatted: Indent: Left: 0.5"

 iii.
 Candidates for reappointment shall have access to all written materials immediately following notification of the Associate Dean of the Faculty (faculty affairs)'s decision.
-These materials may not be photocopied.

-iv.
-Reviews

-- If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review the allegations and report to the President. - (2) If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty (faculty affairs) may review the evaluation. - (3) In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - (4) In a case where the disagreement between the department and the Associate Dean of the Faculty (faculty affairs) cannot be resolved, CAPT will review the candidate's file and make a recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
-This recommendation will be made on or before September 30. - (5) The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
-The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15.

-b.
-Third Year
+These materials may not be photocopied Formatted: Indent: Left: 0.5", Hanging: 0.19" iv.
+Reviews Formatted: Indent: Left: 0.5' (1) If the appointee believes that the decision against reappointment was made in violation of acad-Formatted: Indent: Left: 0.5", Hanging: 0.19", No bullets freedom and rights or was procedurally inadequate, CAFR, upon petition by the appointee, will review or numbering the allegations and report to the President.
+Formatted: Indent: Left: 0.5", Hanging: 0.19" (2) If the appointee believes that the decision against reappointment was based on inadequate consideration Formatted: Indent: Left: 0.5", Hanging: 0.19", No bullets of the standards for continued service, the Associate Dean of the Faculty (faculty affairs) may review th Formatted: Indent: Left: 0.5", Hanging: 0.19" (3) In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for Formatted: Indent: Left: 0.5", Hanging: 0.19", No bullets reconsideration. or numbering Formatted: Indent: Left: 0.5", Hanging: 0.19" (4) In a case where the disagreement between the department and the Associate Dean of the Faculty (facult affairs) cannot be resolved, CAPT will review the candidate's file and make a recommendation to the Formatted: Indent: Left: 0.5", Hanging: 0.19", No bullets Dean of the Faculty/Vice President for Academic Affairs.
+This recommendation will be made on d or numbering before September 30.
+Formatted: Indent: Left: 0.5", Hanging: 0.19" (5) The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or rejection.
+Formatted: Indent: Left: 0.5", Hanging: 0.19", No bullets recommendations in all cases presented.
+The decision on the candidates shall be announced as soon a possible to the departments concerned, but in no case later than October 15.
+Formatted: Indent: Left: 0.5", Hanging: 0.19" b.
+Third Year Formatted: Indent: Left: 0.5", Hanging: 0.19", Don't keep with next, Don't keep lines together i.
+An appointee considered by the department or program to be a candidate for reappointment at th i.
 An appointee considered by the department or program to be a candidate for reappointment at the end of the second year will be evaluated in the third year according to department or program procedures.
-The 4Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, itsa consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department's or program's overall recommendation, positive or negative, and (2) with supporting the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
-If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
-This evidence must include a cover letter from the Chair and letters from full-time faculty and those holding shared appointments in the department concerned (in the ranks defined in Part One, Article VI [Appointments to the Faculty], Sections A [Tenure Track Appointments] and E [Non Tenure Track Appointments], 2b.
-[Artist or Writer in Residence]) who are in at least their third year of full time service at Skidmore, and (where appropriate) Program Directors.
+The Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department's or program's overall recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year.
+If faculty members eligible to write on the candidate's behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 15 with their recommendation and a summary of the supporting evidence for the recommendation.